wuggawugga/gob40k/README.md

 Use the `[p]bless` command when fighting in an adventure.
 * Bless your groups' damage by invoking your deity.
 The more people that are participating, the harder the deity smites their foes... if they choose to help.
 Preferred stat: INT
-Every 15 rebirths a Cleric recieves another +1 to their succesful prayer damage multiplier.
+Every 15 rebirths a Cleric recieves another +1 to their successful prayer damage multiplier.

 **Rangers** can gain a special pet, which can find items and give reward bonuses.
 Use the `[p]pet` command to try to catch a pet companion.
 Pet catching can be spammy, so `[p]pet` can be run in DMs.